 Oatcakes, rye-based crackers with tomato salsa or cottage cheese

-Aim for 2 servings of fish per week, one of which should be oily, such as salmon, sardines and pilchards.
-Canned fish is convenient and cheap, frozen fish can be as nutritious as fresh.
+Aim for two servings of fish per week, one of which should be oily, such as salmon, sardines and pilchards.
+Canned fish is convenient and cheap, and frozen fish can be as nutritious as fresh.
 You can add traditional spices to suit your taste buds!

 Vegetarian sources of omega 3s include nuts, linseeds (ailsi/flaxseeds), dark green vegetables and soya beans.